Great Skin Starts in the Gut

 Low levels of gut bacteria

 Gut bacteria are good bacteria.
 They aid the digestion process, help absorb food nutrients and fight inflammation.
-When the level of these bacteria is not balanced, it causes your skin to be dry and dehydrated and also stops protecting Sensitive Skin from the harmful effects of pollutants and UV rays.
+When the level of these bacteria is not balanced, it causes your skin to be dry and dehydrated and also stops protecting the skin from the harmful effects of pollutants and UV rays.

 Poor elimination of waste products